• Skip to main content

 • Thaw the frozen lobster tails overnight in the refrigerator or in a bowl of cold water for 30 minutes.

-• Start up your smoker or set up you grill for 2 zone indirect cooking.
-Start to bring temperature up to about 200°F.
+• Start up your smoker or set up you grill for indirect cooking at 350°F.

 Prepare the Lobster Tails